BaileySimrell/http-client/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Features

+- Simple and intuitive interface for making HTTP requests
+- Support for various HTTP methods (GET, POST, PUT, DELETE)
+- JSON response formatting and syntax highlighting
+- Response headers display
+- Copy to clipboard functionality

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about the technologies used in this project, check out the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!
+- [Tailwind CSS Documentation](https://tailwindcss.com/docs) - learn about Tailwind CSS.
+- [shadcn/ui Documentation](https://ui.shadcn.com/) - explore the components used in this project.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

-## Deploy on Vercel
+## License

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+This project is licensed under the MIT License.
+See the [LICENSE.txt](LICENSE.txt) file for details.